 You’ll study music theory, history and literature, form and analysis, tonal harmony, Solfège and more.
 You’ll learn to apply critical thinking, creativity and technical skills to your work.

 Outside the classroom, you’ll take private lessons and participate in rehearsals and performances with a major ensemble, as well as other performance activities.The culmination of your studies is a full-length recital program held during your senior year.

 BW’s keyboard performance program offers an outstanding foundation for graduate school.
 It can be studied as a single major or companion field of study for a double major.
-You can enhance your studies by adding a music emphasis to your major.

 Student success is a top priority.
 Small class sizes, individual attention and faculty mentoring are at the core of BW's Conservatory of Music programs.